 One Salesforce.com potential acquisition target that rattled CNBC's Jim Cramer was Adobe.
 Said Cramer, "I was surprised to see that in there, because I know they aren't looking at Adobe.
 Adobe isn't looking at Salesforce either."

 Cramer, who made his comments on CNBC's "Squawk on the Street," theorized that Adobe was on the list as a “benchmark” for other possible targets.

 And One Not Included

-One company not on the list was Twitter Inc. (NYSE:TWTRC), despite the fact Salesforce CEO, Marc Benioff had keen interest in that potential acquisition.
+One company not on the list was Twitter Inc. (NYSE:TWTRA), despite the fact Salesforce CEO, Marc Benioff had keen interest in that potential acquisition.
 When news of the company’s interest in Twitter surfaces, Benioff famously said, “We look at a lot of things and we pass on almost everything.”